yuhang2685/ObjectDetection-YOLOv4-TensorFlow/README.md

 ## Introduction

+AI could be as easy as opening a file and one click of "run all"!

 We present a quickly accessible Object Detection module for all newbies without AI knowledge.
 [YOLOv4](https://arxiv.org/abs/2004.10934) is the state-of-the-art Object Detection algorithm applicable to mobile devices.
 Our Tensorflow implementation is ready for use with pretrained weights